How to Do a Juice Cleanse

 The week before:

-- Transition unhealthy meals out of your diet and replace them with more raw organic vegetables and fruit making about 75 to 80 percent of your diet raw.
+- Transition unhealthy meals and junk food out of your diet and replace them with more raw organic vegetables and fruit making about 75 to 80 percent of your diet raw and whole foods.
+Be wary of foods marketed as health food.
+If they are marketing it as such, it probably isn’t.

 - Eat smaller portions than usual, eating only enough to satisfy your hunger.